-My research focuses on forms of inequality, nursing, public health, development, gender, race, labor, and labor markets/informal economies.
+My research focuses on the political economy of health, forms of inequality, development, gender, race, labor, and labor markets/informal economies.

-One of my current projects uses interview-based field research with over 70 nurses to examine the demand for paid and unpaid care work and the impacts on nurses in a public hospital in Johannesburg.
+One of my projects uses interview-based field research with over 70 nurses to examine the demand for paid and unpaid care work and the impacts on nurses in a public hospital in Johannesburg.
+The fieldwork is published in PLOS ONE and has contribute to my other publications in Preventive Medicine, AIDS, and Gender, Work & Organization, among others.

 I completed my PhD in Economics at the University of Massachusetts in 2012.
 I am now an Assistant Professor of Global and Intercultural Studies at Miami University of Ohio and hold a joint appointment for research with Ezintsha, in the Wits Reproductive Health and HIV Institute at the University of the Witwatersrand.